weaselbuttcheese/gf/README.md

 Run `make TARGET=32` or `make TARGET=64`, depending on which architecture you want to build for.

 C11-aware compiler is required.

-## How does it work
-Due to a recent TF2 source code leak it became incredibly easy to determine the most optimal patching strategy for decal stuff.

-Old patcher used a complicated and inefficient method that required you to enter an image path manually.

-This version only patches two instructions, instead of, like, 20?
-And as an added benefit, you don't need to enter an image path anymore.

-What exactly gets patched:

-- m_pFilterCombo->GetActiveItem() call gets changed to "mov eax, 1" (reg/imm32 form) - this forces an "Identity" filter no matter what the schema says;

-- bDoBlendLayers conditional jump gets changed to an inconditional jump (this skips all blending code altogether).

 ## Linux support?